bluebird75/sxtool/README.md

 It is released under GPL license.

-It was developed internally in a now defunct company.
-I am making it available to the public after a bit of clean-up and upgrade.

 SxTool was initially developed by Anthony Portier, Nicolas Chesné, Philippe Fremy and Gaël Pouger.